-The Condon Collection of Fossils is Oregon's premier paleontological research collection.
+The museum's Condon Collection of Fossils is Oregon's premier paleontological research collection.
 Founded in the late 1800s by pioneering geologist Thomas Condon, the collection is now the state's official repository for publicly owned paleontological materials and ensures that generations of Oregonians will have access to our remarkable fossil heritage.

 The Condon Collection contains more than 65,000 catalogued specimens—including the type specimen of Oregon's famous giant spike-toothed salmon.
 Most other specimens are fossil mammals, although we also house significant numbers of non-mammal vertebrates, invertebrates, plants, and microfossils.
 The majority of fossils are from Oregon, including the John Day Fossil Beds, the Oregon Coast and Coast Range, and the Juntura area.